yt-project/yt/doc/source/visualizing/plots.rst

    However, axis-aligned slice plots (as described in :ref:`slice-plots`) will work.

-2. Off axis projections (as in :ref:`off-axis-projection`) will only work for SPH particles, i.e., particles that have a defined smoothing length.
+2. Off axis projections (as in :ref:`off-axis-projections`) will only work for SPH particles, i.e., particles that have a defined smoothing length.

 Two workaround methods are available for plotting non-SPH particles with off-axis